 Those trained in the UK should have evidence of higher specialist training leading to CCT or be within 6 months of confirmed entry from date of interview or eligibility for specialist registration (CESR).

-Apply for this post by clicking the apply button and search for the Ref No.
+Apply for this post by clicking the apply button.